nomascus/ANT3814/DIAPOSITIVES/3_Unix3_english.md

 ## Regular expressions at the command line with perl

 Lets try a few of these out.
 Rather than using ```sed``` which is a bit limited in it's functionality, we can use another more robust language called **perl**.
 Perl is an extremely powerful coding language that used to be more common, but is mostly being replaced with **python**.
 Nonetheless, perl is still the best language for regular expressions and easily called from the command line.
 If we want to stream text into perl to use regular expressions type, ```perl -lpe ' '``` The '-lpe' options tells perl that the incoming command should be executed ( e ) line by line ( l ) and printed ( p ).
+Be careful though!
+The ```-lpe``` option will print all lines in the file (even those that dont't match) changing only those that you tell it to.
+A safer way is to tell perl to use the ``` -lne``` option that does not automatically print all lines.
+If you want  to print only the lines that match the conditions, you can tell perl to "print if", using the following structure:

+For matching:  ```perl -lne ''print if //' file.txt``` For substitution:  ```perl -lne ''print if s///' file.txt```

+Instead of putting the file at the end, you can also cat the file or echo the text into perl like this

+For matching:  ```cat file.txt | perl -lne ''print if //' ```
+For substitution:  ```echo 'here is some text' |perl -lne 'print if s///' ```

 Let's start with a string of nucleotides and search for some motifs.
 Just like sed, perl uses forward slashes to separate the text to search and replace.

 ```
 student@ant3814:~$
-echo 'Ce ordre est dans le mauvais text' | $perl -lpe 's/(ordre)(.+)(mauvais)// '
+echo 'Ce text est dans le mauvais ordre' | $perl -lpe 's/mauvais/bon/ '
 ```

 ### Multiple matches

 Sometimes we have more than one instance of matching text in a string